LewisBray/ProjectEuler/readme.txt

 The idea for this repository is to work through the Project Euler problems in multiple languages.
-At the moment I'm going to solve the problems in Python and C++ with potentially other languages getting added along the way.
+I'm going to solve the problems in Python, C++ and Haskell with no plans for any other languages at the moment.

 For C++ I'm going to aim at getting maximum performance.
 If I understand Project Euler correctly, all of the information is known at compile-time